tj/burl/Readme.md

 ## Optional hostname

- By default `burl(1)` will assume "http://localhost:3000", however you can alter this by exporting `BURL` in your terminal session:
+ By default `burl(1)` will assume "http://localhost:3000", however you can alter this by exporting `BURL` in your terminal session or `.profile`:

 ```
 $ export BURL=http://site-im-testing.com